phihag/bup/div/data_structures.md

 match setup
 ===========

 eventsheet_id      Language-independent ID of the match describing match type and number, e.g. "MS1".
                    If missing match_name will be used. match_name*        Human-readable name of the match, e.g. "1.
 MS" match_id*          (Globally) unique ID, e.g. "20160825-Bundesliga-finale-MS1"
 teams*             An array (0: home team, 1: away team) of teams (see below). is_doubles*        Boolean key. false => singles, true => mixed/doubles counting*          Scoring system.
 Valid values are "3x21", "1x21", "2x21+11", "5x11_15", "1x11_15", "5x11/3"
 team_competition*  Are players competing for their teams(true) or for themselves(false)?
-Affects announcements event_name        Name of the event (will be present on scoresheet), e.g. "Finals" tournament_name   Name of the overall tournament (will be present on scoresheet), e.g. "Bundesliga 2015/2016"
+Affects announcements event_name         Name of the event (will be present on scoresheet), e.g. "Finals" tournament_name    Name of the overall tournament (will be present on scoresheet), e.g. "Bundesliga 2015/2016" umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on.

 team
 ====